-1) If the accelerator modules with the baseboard are in the disaggregated design from the host system, the HOST_PWRGD is the baseboard power good indication signal.

-- 2) All voltages on the baseboard that OAM plugs into must be within specification before HOST_PWRGD is asserted; - 3) HOST PWRGD is the enable signal to the voltage regulators on the OAM; - 4) As the voltage planes on the module ramp up, the reference clocks from the baseboard will begin to run; - 5) After all the voltages on the module are within specification, the module asserts MODULE_PWRGD to the baseboard; - 6) At least 100ms after Module_PWRGD assertion, the baseboard will de-assert the PCIe reset signal(PERST#) to the module. - 7) The optional WARMRST# signal de-asserts at the same time or later than the PERST# signal is de-asserted.
+- 1) If the OAMs with the baseboard are in the disaggregated design from the host system, the HOST_PWRGD is the baseboard power good indication signal. - 2) All voltages on the baseboard that OAM plugs into must be within specification before HOST_PWRGD is asserted. - 3) HOST PWRGD is the enable signal to the voltage regulators on the OAM. - 4) As the voltage planes on the module ramp up, the reference clocks from the baseboard will begin to run. - 5) After all the voltages on the module are within specification, the module asserts MODULE_PWRGD to the baseboard. - 6) Baseboard should tristate all OAMs single ended input signals prior to MODULE_PWRGD being asserted.
+Note that input signals required for power sequence should be driven accordingly. - 7) At least 100ms after MODULE_PWRGD assertion, the baseboard will de-assert the PCIe reset signal(PERST#) to the module. - 8) The optional WARMRST# signal de-asserts at the same time or later than the PERST# signal is de-asserted.

-8.6 Mezzanine Module Insertion Loss
+8.6 OAM Insertion Loss

-The module interconnection channel total insertion loss at 14.025Ghz should not be over -8dB.
+The module interconnection channel total insertion loss from silicon die to mated connector should not be over -8dB at 14.024GHz.
 The system integrator may contact the module supplier for details about the interconnection channel insertion loss and plan system baseboard design accordingly.
-For other speed is over 14.025Ghz, the system integrator should work with module supplier closely to determine the loss budget on the module as well as on the baseboard.
+For other speed is over 14.025GHz, the system integrator should work with module supplier closely to determine the loss budget on the module as well as on the baseboard.